CiscoDevNet/code-exchange-repo-template/manual-sample-repo/README.md

 ----

-## Credits and references

-1. Projects that inspired you
-2. Related projects
-3. Books, papers, talks, or other sources that have meaningful impact or influence on this code
+## Best practices

-**Information below can help you make your repo relevant to our requirements, and more useful**
+**Information below can help you make your repo meet our requirements and be more useful to others.**

-### Best practices
+### Good practices

-1. Store and manage sensitive data for scripts: store passwords/API keys and other sensitive data in env.py or parse it as arguments, in Python you can use [ConfigParser](https://docs.python.org/3/library/configparser.html) for applications and programs: encrypt sensitive data in your database
+1. Manage sensitive data for scripts.
+For example, store passwords/API keys and other sensitive data in env.py or parse it as arguments.
+In Python, you can use [ConfigParser](https://docs.python.org/3/library/configparser.html) for applications and programs: encrypt sensitive data in your database.
-2. Write in Installation chapter how to run your script for different OS like Windows/macOS/Linux
+2. Include in Installation section how to run your script for different OS like Windows/macOS/Linux
 3. Print usage if you run script or program without any input data (support -h -help flags)
 4. Catch an error and print useful information in console and interface
-5. Add error management in case if users miss some parameters or add them in the wrong format
+5. Add error management to handle if users miss some parameters or add them in the wrong format
 6. Add links for resources where users can test code/app.
-Add links DevNet sandbox (Always-on or reservable) all list you can find here [https://devnetsandbox.cisco.com/RM/Topology](https://devnetsandbox.cisco.com/RM/Topology)
+For example, add links DevNet sandboxs (Always-on or reservable).
+You can find a list of all available sandboxes here [https://devnetsandbox.cisco.com/RM/Topology](https://devnetsandbox.cisco.com/RM/Topology)
-7. Add links where users can download and how to install additional soft/app/libraries that needed to run your code.
-For example binary, installer to Python, node, etc
+7. Add links where users can download and how to install additional soft/app/libraries that are needed to run your code.
+For example, installer for Python, node, etc.
 8. Add NOTICE file with copyright if you use GPLv3 or Apache 2.0 license ([sample](https://github.com/CiscoDevNet/opendaylight-sample-apps/blob/master/NOTICE))
-9. Dockerize app or part of an app like server/client
+9. Dockerize app or part of an app, like a server/client

  ### Bad practices
 1. Use bad quality screenshots
 3. Users need to rename some files like variables_template.py
 4. Users need to include credentials in source file
-5. Don’t describe in which format users need to type-in and paste in file API endpoint or server IP.
-For example some times devs write in code api_endpoint = “https://‘ + IP +‘/’
-So users need to paste the only IP without a slash at the end and protocol specification.
-Please clarify this information in README
+5. Don’t describe in which format users need to type or paste in file API endpoint or server IP.
+For example, sometimes devs write in code api_endpoint = “https://" + IP +"/", such that users need to paste the IP only without a slash at the end or a protocol specification.
+Please clarify this information in README.